I'm your host and America's anchor man, El Rushbow, Half My Brain.

 The woman who owns the ranch on which the shooting occurred said that Whittington shot a bird, went to retrieve it, and then snuck up on Cheney.

-The vice president, she said, was shooting at a covey of quail when he hit the tall orange vest wearing lawyer.
+The vice president, she said, was shooting at a covey of quail when he hit the tall orange vest-wearing lawyer.

 That revelation had many questioning how low this administration would go to quash dissent.

-A vice president who will shoot an ally to get across his message of Omerta, mob speak for hush up, may be considered a national disgrace by some.
+Now we know a vice president who will shoot an ally to get across his message of Omerta, mob speak for hush up, may be considered a national disgrace by some.

 People obviously don't understand, I am kidding.